Utah Administrative Code

 (b) the contractor or consultant shall also provide such written certification prior to the execution of the contract, in regard to all subcontractors or subconsultants at any tier that are subject to the requirements of this rule.

 (c) The contractor shall: (i) Include a requirement in the applicable subcontract and certify to the Department that the subcontractor must obtain and maintain an offer of qualified health insurance coverage for the subcontractor's employees and the employees' dependents during the duration of the subcontract; and

 (ii) certify to the Department that the subcontractor has and will maintain an offer of qualified health insurance coverage for the subcontractor's employees and the employees' dependents during the duration of the prime contract.

 (2) Recertification.
 The Executive Director shall have the right to request a recertification by the contractor or consultant by submitting a written request to the contractor or consultant, and the contractor or consultant shall so comply with the written request within ten (10) working days of receipt of the written request; however, in no case may the contractor or consultant be required to demonstrate such compliance more than twice in any 12-month period.

 (3) Demonstrating Compliance with Actuarially Equivalent Determination.
-The actuarially equivalent determination required by Subsection (1) of 72-6-107.5 is met by the contractor or consultant if the contractor or consultant provides the Executive Director with a written statement of actuarial equivalency from either the Utah Insurance Department, an actuary selected by the contractor or the contractor's insurer, an actuary selected by the consultant or the consultant's insurer, or an underwriter who is responsible for developing the employer groups premium rates.
+The actuarially equivalent determination required by Subsection (1) of 72-6-107.5 is met by the contractor or consultant if the contractor or consultant provides the Executive Director with a written statement of actuarial equivalency, which is no more than one year old, from either the Utah Insurance Department, an actuary selected by the contractor or the contractor's insurer, an actuary selected by the consultant or the consultant's insurer, or an underwriter who is responsible for developing the employer groups premium rates.